AleTarsi/SafeMove/README.md

 # SafeMove
-SafeMove is an open-source project that aims to assess ergonomic risk through the REBA standard using AI.
+SafeMove is an open-source project that aims to showcase how AI can be used to simplify ergonomic risk assessment through the REBA standard.

 |Prediction|Analysis|
 |---|---|
 |<img src="./_assets/test_image.png" width=700;/>|<img src="./_assets/reba_example.png" width=700;/>|

 ## Dependencies:
+The algorithm depends on [MediaPipe](https://github.com/google-ai-edge/mediapipe) a suite of AI tools to perform different visual tasks, such as human pose landmark estimation.

 1. Install `pip`
     ```bash